dotnet/docs/docs/framework/wpf/wpf-security-strategy-platform-security.md

  These features also protect customers who use IE6 SP2 to browse to web sites that allow them to download and install [!INCLUDE[TLA2#tla_wpf](../../../includes/tla2sharptla-wpf-md.md)] applications.
 In particular, this is because IE6 SP2 offers a better user experience that reduces the chance for users to install malicious or devious applications irrespective of what technology was used to build it, including [!INCLUDE[TLA2#tla_wpf](../../../includes/tla2sharptla-wpf-md.md)]. [!INCLUDE[TLA2#tla_wpf](../../../includes/tla2sharptla-wpf-md.md)] adds to these protections by using ClickOnce to facilitate downloading of its applications over the Internet.
 Since [!INCLUDE[TLA#tla_winfxwebapp#plural](../../../includes/tlasharptla-winfxwebappsharpplural-md.md)] execute within an Internet zone security sandbox, they can be seamlessly launched.
 On the other hand, standalone [!INCLUDE[TLA2#tla_wpf](../../../includes/tla2sharptla-wpf-md.md)] applications require full trust to execute.
 For these applications, ClickOnce will display a security dialog box during the launch process to notify the use of the application's additional security requirements.
 However, this must be user-initiated, will also be governed by user initiated logic, and can be canceled.

- [!INCLUDE[TLA2#tla_ie7](../../../includes/tla2sharptla-ie7-md.md)] incorporates and extends the security capabilities of IE6 SP2 as part of an ongoing commitment to security.
+ Internet Explorer 7 incorporates and extends the security capabilities of IE6 SP2 as part of an ongoing commitment to security.

 ## See also